Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 68
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene68.jpg
       narration: "<p>I love how there’s two nests for the Babylon sub on the map.
 I love using this nest for my testing, but it seems this spot is not only unoccupied, but by being flat land, any Aussie civ who cannot move their units get teleported here.
 Poor cold Artillery.
-F.(LunarNote: I believe this will get teleported back.
+F.</p><p>(LunarNote: I believe this will get teleported back.
 Take away your Fs.)</p>"
     - scene_number: 69
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene69.jpg